Lisa Parkes ©

 It’s lonely here and rather bleak, I’d love it if you and I could speak.

-Have difficult conversations and talk it through, then get back to ‘I love you!’
+Have a chat and talk it through, then get back to ‘I love you!’

-There’s extensive collateral damage in this war, one I never would have willingly signed up for.
+There’s extensive collateral damage in this war, one I’d never willingly sign up for.

 I wish that there was a way that we both could be, at peace and live in harmony.